 Changes to WIC Act

-See important information regarding changes to Water Industry Competition Act 2014.
+See important information regarding changes to Water Industry Competition Act.

 Current regulatory framework

 The Water Industry Competition Act 2006 (WIC Act) commenced on 8 August 2008.
 The WIC Act, among other things, sets out when a licence is required, the procedures for applying for a licence, how licences and licence fees are determined, and how licences are audited and enforced.
-The WIC Act is supported by the Water Industry Competition (General) Regulation 2021 which sets out the matters a licence application must address, standard licence conditions and the retailer of last resort provisions.
-The Regulation also provides for a marketing code of conduct and transfer code of conduct.
-To protect customers, the Marketing Code sets the standards of conduct for marketers representing licensed retail suppliers and the minimum level of information to be provided to customers.
-The Transfer Code regulates the process for the transfer of customers between licensed retail suppliers or a licensed retail supplier and a public water utility.
-This page sets out all the regulatory instruments that are applicable to the water licensing regime established by the WIC Act.
+The WIC Act is supported by the Water Industry Competition (General) Regulation 2021 (WIC Regulation) which sets out the matters a licence application must address, standard licence conditions, codes of conduct for licensees and the retailer of last resort provisions.

 - Water Industry Competition Act 2006

 - Plumbing Code of Australia (PCA) - Volume 3 of the National Construction Code